 To the best of their knowledge and belief and according to the information andexplanations obtained by them your Directors make the following statements in terms ofSection 134(3)(c) of the Companies Act 2013:

-a) that in the preparation of the annual financial statements for the year ended 31stMarch 2017 the applicable accounting standards have been followed along with properexplanation relating to material departures if any;
+a) that in the preparation of the Annual Financial Statements for the year ended 31stMarch 2021 the applicable accounting standards have been followed along with properexplanation relating to material departures if any;

 e) that proper internal financial controls were in place and that the financialcontrols were adequate and were operating effectively;

 A Related Party Policy has been adopted by the Board of Directors at its meeting heldon 13th August 2014 for determining the materiality of transactions withrelated parties and dealings with them.
-The Audit Committee reviews all related partytransactions quarterly.
+All transactions with related parties are placedbefore the Audit Committee for approval.

-Further the members may note that the Company has not entered into the followingkinds of related party transactions:
+Further the members may note that your Company has not entered into the followingkinds of related party transactions:

 Any Material contracts / arrangement / transactions [as per Regulation 23 of theSEBI (LODR) Regulations 2015]

-The criteria prescribed for the applicability of Corporate Social Responsibility underSection 135 of the Companies Act 2013 is not applicable to the Company.
+The criteria prescribed for the applicability of Corporate Social Responsibility underSection 135 of the Companies Act 2013 is not applicable to your Company.

 The nature of business is manufacturing of Jewellery.
-The inheritant risks to thebusiness of the company are as follows:
+The inheritant risks to thebusiness of your Company are as follows:

 a.
 Foreign Exchange Risk